MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-tenant.md

 ms.date: 05/23/2023
 ms.author: godonnell

-#Customer intent: As a dev I want to prepare my customer tenant for building a single-page app (SPA) with React
+#Customer intent: As a dev I want to prepare my external tenant for building a single-page app (SPA) with React
 ---

-# Tutorial: Prepare your customer tenant to authenticate users in a React SPA
+# Tutorial: Prepare your external tenant to authenticate users in a React SPA

 This tutorial series demonstrates how to build a React single-page application (SPA) and prepare it for authentication using the Microsoft Entra admin center.
 You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/overview/msal-overview) library to authenticate your app with your Microsoft Entra ID for customers tenant.
 Finally, you'll run the application and test the sign-in and sign-out experiences.